defx/dynamo/README.md

    */
   getState(): State
   /*
-  * Dispatch an update to any event handler with name matching action.type */ dispatch(action: ActionInput): void
+  * Dispatch an update to any action handler with name matching action.type */ dispatch(action: ActionInput): void
   /*